Almond: Taxonomy

+Scientific name

+The almond was named Amygdalus communis by Carl Linnaeus in his Species plantarum in 1753.
+For the name 'Amygdalus' he referred to Gaspard Bauhin's Pinax (1623).
+In 1801 the species was for the first time placed in the genus Prunus by August Batsch.
+In that genus, the name Prunus communis was no longer available because in 1778 William Hudson had already assigned it to a taxon in which he also included the plum (Prunus domestica).
+Batsch thereupon named the species Prunus amygdalus, where 'amygdalus' is the old generic name and should therefore be treated as a noun in apposition.
+Meanwhile, in 1768, Philip Miller had published the name of what he believed to be a second species of almond: Amygdalus dulcis.
+He mentioned Linnaeus' Amygdalus communis as the first species.
+It was not until 1967 that the combination Prunus dulcis was published for the almond by David Allardice Webb, on the assumption that Amygdalus dulcis was nothing more than a synonym of Amygdalus communis, and thus an available name for that species.
+The epithet dulcis (1768) is older than amygdalus (1801) and would therefore have priority.
+Webb noted that it was unfortunate that a species known for 165 years as Prunus amygdalus now had to be renamed under the rules of nomenclature.
+However, it later turned out that in 1967 the name Prunus dulcis was no longer available for the almond because it had already been used for a cherry in an 1878 publication by L'Abbé Rouchy.
+The oldest valid combination in Prunus is therefore Prunus amygdalus.

 Sweet and bitter almonds

-The seeds of Prunus dulcis var. dulcis are predominantly sweet but some individual trees produce seeds that are somewhat more bitter.
-The genetic basis for bitterness involves a single gene, the bitter flavor furthermore being recessive, both aspects making this trait easier to domesticate.
-The fruits from Prunus dulcis var. amara are always bitter, as are the kernels from other species of genus Prunus, such as apricot, peach and cherry (although to a lesser extent).
+The seeds of Prunus amygdalus var. dulcis are predominantly sweet but some individual trees produce seeds that are somewhat more bitter.
+The genetic basis for bitterness involves a single gene, the bitter flavour furthermore being recessive, both aspects making this trait easier to domesticate.
+The fruits from Prunus amygdalus var. amara are always bitter, as are the kernels from other species of genus Prunus, such as apricot, peach and cherry (although to a lesser extent).

 The bitter almond is slightly broader and shorter than the sweet almond and contains about 50% of the fixed oil that occurs in sweet almonds.
-It also contains the enzyme emulsin which, in the presence of water, acts on the two soluble glucosides amygdalin and prunasin yielding glucose, cyanide and the essential oil of bitter almonds, which is nearly pure benzaldehyde, the chemical causing the bitter flavor.
+It also contains the enzyme emulsin which, in the presence of water, acts on the two soluble glucosides amygdalin and prunasin yielding glucose, cyanide and the essential oil of bitter almonds, which is nearly pure benzaldehyde, the chemical causing the bitter flavour.
 Bitter almonds may yield 4–9 milligrams of hydrogen cyanide per almond and contain 42 times higher amounts of cyanide than the trace levels found in sweet almonds.
 The origin of cyanide content in bitter almonds is via the enzymatic hydrolysis of amygdalin.
 P450 monooxygenases are involved in the amygdalin biosynthetic pathway.
 A point mutation in a bHLH transcription factor prevents transcription of the two cytochrome P450 genes, resulting in the sweet kernel trait.